mah0x211/lua-llsocket/README.md

 ### ... = cmh:socket( [fd, ...] )

-get the socket file descriptors, or change it to specified socket file descriptors. if argument is nil, remove associated socket file descriptors.
+get the socket file descriptors, or change it to specified socket file descriptors. if argument is nil, the associated socket file descriptors will be removed.

 - **Parameters**
     - `fd:...`: socket file descriptor.